| I discovered electronics in 1963, when I was eleven,

 transferring his operations from a liberal arts university to

 one with a strong accent on electronics."
+"Well, you wouldn't

 expect a guy dumb enough to make the first mistake of starting

+to steal to be very bright," Carl muttered sleepily.
 Maybe it was just the university.
 (Indiana State?)
 In "Substitute

 Sandman" (November, 1961) Carl tells us: